 “Hey Dimes,” (Albert Dimes 1940s-1950s Billy Hills Chief enforcer) I said.
 “This bloke don’t like my suit.”
 “Neither do I,” Dimes replied.
 “But I find this berks’ face even more offensive.
 I think I’ll remodel it.”
 “No offense meant, mate,” my tormentor said backing off.
 “But, you are offensive, so piss awf before I get angry.”

-David Bowie unbeknownst to me had cancelled his rehearsals that day.
+David Bowie unbeknownst to me had canceled his rehearsals that day.
 Dimes took us out to lunch.
 We mostly talked about my uncle Maurice.
 He’d died recently in Spain of lung cancer, I felt terribly sad.
 He’d always been kind to me, he’d always laughed when I was naughty, and he always gave me the best Christmas presents.
 No doubt they didn’t cost him much, he never touched anything that hadn’t fallen off a lorry (truck) or vacated a safe late at night when the owners were away.